 KPAI has the authority to supervise, receive complaints, conduct mediation, and provide reports to other parties.
 This commission is independent, based in Jakarta, and if necessary the Government can form a Regional Child Protection Commission or similar institution that is authorized to supervise the fulfillment of children's rights in the regions.
-This commission consists of 1 chairperson, 1 deputy chairperson commission and 7 members representing government elements, religious community leaders, community leaders, organizations and community groups.
+This commission consists of 1 chairperson, 1 deputy chairperson and 7 commission members representing government elements, religious leaders, community community organizations and community groups.
 The term of office of Commission members is 5 (five) years and thereafter can be appointed one term of office.
 The Commission works to supervise the implementation of the fulfillment of children's rights, provide policy formulations for the fulfillment of children's rights, and collect information on the protection of children's rights (Article 78 of Law 35/2014).